formio/formio/README.md

 Form.io is a revolutionary combined Form and API platform for progressive applications.
 This repository serves as the core Form and API engine for https://form.io.
 This system allows you to build data-driven, form-based applications using a simple drag-and-drop form builder interface.
 These forms can then easily be embedded within your Angular.js and React applications using the
 ```<formio>``` HTML element.

+> [!IMPORTANT]
+> As of 2 September 2025, the master branch will be renamed master_old and the default branch will be called main. main will be based on the 4.5.x branch, which is the latest stable release.
+See [here](https://github.com/formio/formio/issues/2052) for more details about this change.

 Form Building & Rendering Demo
 -------------------
 Here is a link to a demo of the Form Building and Form Rendering capability that can be hooked into this API platform.